Naira gains marginally against dollar at parallel market

 The naira closed at N307 to the dollar at the official CBN window.

-The stability of the naira had been fuelled by the interventions of the Central Bank of Nigeria (CBN) at the foreign exchange market.
+The News Agency of Nigeria (NAN) reports that the stability of the naira had been fuelled by the interventions of the Central Bank of Nigeria (CBN) at the foreign exchange market.

 The Apex bank had injected about N42.3 billion dollars to the foreign exchange market since last year.
 (NAN)